harpreetsahota204/crop_query/README.md

 ### 8. Run

-Click **Run Template Match**.
+Click **Run Crop Query**.
 Progress is tracked in the FiftyOne Runs panel.
 When complete, the dataset reloads automatically and the new fields appear in the sidebar.

 ---